 Outside the gates: While the weather outside is nearly always great, the climate for fun, involvement and learning is just as bright indoors.
 There are 20 community colleges, four-year colleges and universities in the region.
 The City of San Diego, the Country of San Diego and six independent cities have 75 libraries among them -- including two (one in Carlsbad, one in Oceanside) just a 10 minute drive from Ocean Hills Country Club.
 For indoors of a livelier sort, San Diego boasts vibrant nightlife in areas like the Gaslamp and Little Italy and a music scene that ranges from indie rockers to Avant Garde jazz.

-Inside the gates: The indoors at Ocean Hills Country Club is great, indeed, under the roof of the 27,000 square-foot Clubhouse.
+Inside the gates: The indoors at Ocean Hills Country Club is great, indeed, under the roof of our newly renovated 27,000 square-foot Clubhouse.
 Seventy-five libraries were cited above; make that 76, because Ocean Hills has its own Community Library located in the Clubhouse and overseen by the Library Club.
 There are 7 tables in our billiards room and Billiards Club members are ready to match skills with the sharks or teach the basics to the minnows.
 The floors of the Clubhouse shake to the dancing of the Ballroom Dance Club, Village Line Dancers, OH Dance Troupe, Village Squares and the anything-goes Doo-Wop and Disco Dance Club.
 Idle hands?
 Let them do some dancing of their own at one of the many on-site classes provided by the Photography Club, Sewing Club and Silversmiths Club, or simply enjoy resident-taught painting and craft classes.

 It's in the Cards